-How is this itinerary different from others out there?
+How is this New Zealand itinerary different from others

 This New Zealand itinerary only covers South Island.
 In my opinion, two weeks simply isn’t long enough to visit both the North and South islands.
 Yes, there are itineraries for that and you might be tempted to try and squeeze everything in.
 However, this will result in a very rushed journey with little time to explore anything other than the most popular places.
 New Zealand may appear small on the map, but it’s a large country.
 For two weeks, I say stick with one island.
 Believe me, you won’t regret it.